apollographql/rover-init-starters/start-with-typescript/getting-started.md

 First, make sure you’ve installed and configured your [IDE extension of choice](https://www.apollographql.com/docs/graphos/schema-design/ide-support) so you can rely on its autocompletion, schema information, and syntax highlighting features.

 Then, follow the development cycle below:

 1. Define the types and fields in the schema.
 2. Write the resolver function(s) that provide the data for those types and fields.
 3. Run operations and debug your API following the instructions in the section below.

 📓 **Note:** The [GraphQL Code Generator](https://the-guild.dev/graphql/codegen) has been automatically set up and configured for you.
 It reads your GraphQL schema and generates TypeScript types to use across your server.
-This helps you keep your TS types up to date as you make changes to your schema, allowing you to focus on development instead of manually updating type definitions.
+This helps you keep your TypeScript types up to date as you make changes to your schema, allowing you to focus on development instead of manually updating type definitions.

-If you modify your schema, run `npm run codegen` to ensure your generated types are up to date as well.
+Whenever you modify your schema, run `npm run codegen` to ensure your generated types are up to date as well.

 # Debugging your schema

-The Apollo dev toolkit includes a few debugging tools to help you design and develop your GraphQL API.
+The Apollo dev toolkit includes a few debugging tools to help you design and develop your graph.
 The journey looks a little something like this:

 1. Design your schema with Apollo’s IDE extensions
 2. Check for errors each time you save
+3. Run test requests in Sandbox
-3. Rinse and repeat until you're happy with your API!
+4. Rinse and repeat until you're happy with your API!

 ## Design your schema with Apollo’s IDE extensions

 Apollo’s IDE extensions are designed to help you catch and correct any issues related to schema design as early as possible.
-Lean on their instant feedback and autocomplete capabilities to help you create types, fields, arguments, and connectors.
+Lean on their instant feedback and autocomplete capabilities to help you create types, fields, and arguments.

 ## Check for errors each time you save

 With `rover dev`, Rover starts watching your files for updates.
 Every time you make a change, Rover checks to see if the schema is valid.
 You can think of it as “hot-reloading” for your GraphQL schema.
 [More details about the dev command](https://www.apollographql.com/docs/rover/commands/dev).

+## Run test requests in Sandbox

+As you update your schema, Apollo Sandbox lets you validate your changes by testing requests and examining the actual server responses.

 # Publishing your changes to GraphOS Studio

 When you publish a schema to GraphOS, it becomes part of your schema’s version history and is available for checks, composition, and collaboration.
 When you run `rover init`, GraphOS takes care of your first publish for you.

 Once you’ve made changes to your schema files and are happy with the state of your API, or if you’d like to test the experience of publishing schema changes to GraphOS Studio, paste and run the following command in your terminal: